gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-- When the association is in states ENCRYPTED and in general in a state different than CLOSED, COOKIE-WAIT, COOKIE-ECHOED and PROTECT PENDING, any Control chunk as well as Data chunks will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload of an ENCRYPT chunk that will be the only chunk of the SCTP packet to be
+- When the association is in states ENCRYPTED and in general in a state different than CLOSED, COOKIE-WAIT, COOKIE-ECHOED and PROTECT PENDING, any Control chunk as well as DATA chunks will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload of an ENCRYPT chunk that will be the only chunk of the SCTP packet to be